xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

   .. note:: More information on TLS may be found at http://www.openldap.org/doc/admin24/tls.html.

 - **Bind DN:** :abbr:`DN (Distinguished Name)` of the LDAP user you will use to connect to the LDAP server.
-The DN is composed of a series of :abbr:`RDN (Relative Distinguised Names)`'s which are the unique (or unique'ish) attributes at each level in the :abbr:`DIT (Directory Information Tree (a.k.a the naming-context)`.
+The DN is composed of a series of :abbr:`RDN (Relative Distinguished Names)`'s which are the unique (or unique'ish) attributes at each level in the :abbr:`DIT (Directory Information Tree, a.k.a the naming-context)`.
 The following diagram illustrates building up the DN from the RDN's.

   .. figure:: ../Images/dit-dn-rdn.png
       :alt: DN is the sum of all RDNs

-      Building up the DN (Distinguised Name) from the RDN's (Relative Distinguised Names)
+      Building up the DN (Distinguished Name) from the RDN's (Relative Distinguished Names)

   Example::